 Do create a consistent brand on Instagram, and other image-heavy platforms such as Pinterest, if you’re committed to creating one.
 If you’re not sure how to do this, try starting here.

 Do look like you’ve been consistently active.
 Meaning: 2 or 3 times a day is enough.
 Remember for most social media platforms, it’s more about quality than quantity.
 (The same goes for the number of social media platforms you join).
-If your schedule doesn’t allow real time tweets, there are programs that help you schedule out your content.
+If your schedule doesn’t allow real-time tweets, there are programs that help you schedule your content.

 Don’t over-engage or solely self-promote.
-Make sure you’re sharing articles and content from other thought leaders in the industry.
+Ensure you’re sharing articles and content from other thought leaders in the industry.

-Do add people you admire professionally on your List.
+Do add people you admire professionally to your List.
 These people could get notified if you add them, and as long as you’re not over-engaging, it doesn’t hurt to get on their radar!

 Do be a thought leader.
 Publish or share informative, industry-specific articles – positioning you as a knowledgeable source.

 Do be aware of your privacy settings if you are currently looking for a new job while you have one.
-There are ways you can let recruiters know you are looking, but not your boss.
+You can let recruiters know you are looking, but not your boss.